cloudwego/kitex/README.md

 # CloudWeGo-Kitex
 English | [中文](README_cn.md)

-Kitex [kaɪt'eks] is a **High-Performance** and **Strong-Extensibility** Golang RPC framework that can help developers build microservices.
-As more and more organizations are now choosing Golang, if you need high-performance microservices and want to do some customization, Kitex will be a good choice.
+Kitex [kaɪt'eks] is a **high-performance** and **strong-extensibility** Golang RPC framework that helps developers build microservices.
+If the performance and extensibility are the main concerns when you develop microservices, Kitex can be a good choice.

 ## Basic Features